 Voices from the sea

 Other than saving and protecting the lives of people in distress at sea, one of SOS MEDITERRANEE’s declared objectives is to provide a platform for the survivors’ stories.
 In the “Testimonies” section SOS MEDITERRANEE publishes first-hand witness accounts.
-These are outcomes of interviews conducted aboard our rescue ship, the Aquarius, and give voice to those that are otherwise not listened to.
+These are outcomes of interviews conducted aboard our rescue ship that give voice to those that are otherwise not listened to.

 In much of current reporting on flight and migration, peoples’ stories, aspirations and experiences tend to be de-personalized and generalized in a manner that does not reflect individual realities.